mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/your_own_automation_environment/index.md

 If you click on the link for your test, you'll get to a new screen where you will be able to see a video recording of the test, and multiple detailed logs of information pertaining to it.

-> **Note:** **注**: The _Resources_ menu option on the Browserstack automation dashboard contains a wealth of useful information on using it to run automated tests.
+> **Note:** The _Resources_ menu option on the Browserstack automation dashboard contains a wealth of useful information on using it to run automated tests.
 See [Node JS Documentation for writing automate test scripts in Node JS](https://www.browserstack.com/automate/node) for the node-specific information.
 Expore the docs to find out all the useful things BrowserStack can do.

-> **Note:** **注**: If you don't want to write out the capabilities objects for your tests by hand, you can generate them using the generators embedded in the docs.
+> **Note:** If you don't want to write out the capabilities objects for your tests by hand, you can generate them using the generators embedded in the docs.
 See [Run tests on mobile browsers](https://www.browserstack.com/automate/node#run-tests-on-mobile) and [Run tests on desktop browsers](https://www.browserstack.com/automate/node#setting-os-and-browser).

 #### プログラムによる BrowserStack テストの詳細の入力